chrinide/ET-NWChem/README.md

        \/ (muii - mujj)**2 + 4*(muij**2)
 ```

-where Ei and Ej are energy for each pair of ground state and excited state, muii, mujj, and muij are transition dipole moment for different species.
+where Ei and Ej are energy for each pair of ground state and excited state, and muii, mujj, and muij are transition dipole moment for different species.

 ### Useful link
  - [Doxygen for NWChem documenting](http://www.doxygen.nl/)